johnpwakefield/mevlib/README.rst

   - many scripts should maybe be "examples"
   - the scripts.py file referenced by scripts is kinda wonky
   - move unit tests out of package directory and use unittests module for these
+  - make sure this file obeys rst syntax, add a picture